Reviewed by: Lazarev.agency Product Strategy Team

 {{Ostap Oshurko}}

-Solution #2: Gamification That Drives Retention
+Solution #2: Gamification to drive retention

 Unlike the game-based mechanic in Payoneer, Blockbeat focused on rewarding behavior that sustained platform engagement.
 Reading articles, customizing alerts, saving insights — each interaction contributed to a user’s activity score.